Super League: Wigan Warriors face Leeds Rhinos in semi-finals

 Wigan Warriors have chosen to face defending champions Leeds Rhinos in Super League's qualifying semi-finals.

-The Warriors, who finished top of Super League in the regular season, had the choice under
+The Warriors, who finished top of Super League in the regular season, had the choice under the 'ClubCall' system.

 The other qualifying play-off winners, St Helens, will face Warrington Wolves, who had been Wigan's other option.

 - Fri 28 Sep: Wigan Warriors v Leeds Rhinos

 - Sat 29 Sep: St Helens v Warrington Wolves